Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 }
 ```

-and then set that on the Device after calling [`AddDevice<MyDevice>`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_AddDevice__1_System_String_) but this doesn't work as expected in the editor.

-This is because the Input System requires Devices to be created solely from their [`InputDeviceDescription`](../api/UnityEngine.InputSystem.Layouts.InputDeviceDescription.html) in combination with the chosen layout (and layout variant).
+and then set that on the Device after calling [`AddDevice<MyDevice>`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_AddDevice__1_System_String_).
+However, this doesn't work as expected in the Editor, because the Input System requires Devices to be created solely from their [`InputDeviceDescription`](../api/UnityEngine.InputSystem.Layouts.InputDeviceDescription.html) in combination with the chosen layout (and layout variant).
 In addition, the system supports a fixed set of mutable per-device properties such as device usages (that is, [`InputSystem.SetDeviceUsage()`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_SetDeviceUsage_UnityEngine_InputSystem_InputDevice_System_String_) and related methods).
 This allows the system to easily recreate Devices after domain reloads in the Editor, as well as to create replicas of remote Devices when connecting to a Player.
 To comply with this requirement, you must cast that information provided by the third-party API into an [`InputDeviceDescription`](../api/UnityEngine.InputSystem.Layouts.InputDeviceDescription.html) and then use an [`InputDeviceMatcher`](../api/UnityEngine.InputSystem.Layouts.InputDeviceMatcher.html) to match the description to our custom `MyDevice` layout.

 Let's assume that the third-party API has two callbacks like this: